 - Conversational AI: Goes beyond basic NLP and incorporates natural language understanding (NLU).
 Can grasp the context and intent of user queries, allowing for more fluid and contextually relevant customer interactions.

 - AI chatbot: Can be relatively simple and may not possess deep learning capabilities.
 Often follows predefined scripts or rule-based approaches.

 - Conversational AI: Involves more sophisticated machine learning techniques like neural networks and deep learning.
 Learns from extensive datasets and improves responses iteratively.

 Exploring the world of conversational AI chatbots

 There can be a lot to wade through when first dipping your toes into the complex world of AI — especially when you want to use it to enhance your business’s customer experience.
 LivePerson has demystified the conversation around this brave new frontier, creating approachable AI that can be scaled to suit your needs.
-With always-on tech support and access to conversational AI solutions like conversational intelligence, conversational commerce, and voice AI, you’ll never look back.
+With always-on tech support and access to conversational AI solutions like conversational intelligence, conversational commerce, voice AI, and enterprise managed services (LivePerson’s contact center as a service solution) you’ll never look back.